Village District: Currently

 The Fresh Market, Harris Teeter, Walgreens, and a Wake County Public Library branch serve as anchors.
 The shopping center has been expanded and renovated several times, including a restyling in the mid-1980s and another in the early 2000s.
-Today, Village District has over 100 stores including over a dozen restaurants like The Flying Biscuit Cafe and the world's first two-story Chick-fil-A.
+As of the mid-2010s, Village District had over 100 stores including over a dozen restaurants like The Flying Biscuit Cafe and the world's first two-story Chick-fil-A.